garystorey/use-standard-shema/README.md

 - **v0.2.7**
   - Update the return of `getErrors` to be `{name, label, error}` for consistency.
   - `getErrors` will name accept an optional `name` prop and return only that error.
+  - Add `FieldDefinitionProps` interface for easy extension for custom components.
 - **v0.2.6** - Better error handling
   - Add `label` to type `ErrorEntry`.
 This allows users to use the label in error messages.
 - **v0.2.5** - Add tests.